nimbly/ActiveResource/README.md

 ## Expected data format
-In order for ActiveResource to properly hydrate your Model instances, the parsed payload data must be formatted in the following pattern:
+In order for ActiveResource to properly hydrate your Model instances, the decoded response payload must be formatted in the following pattern:

      {
          property1: "value",